Powered by Courage California

-RETURN BALLOTS BY TUESDAY, JUNE 23rd
+RETURN BALLOTS BY TUESDAY, NOVEMBER 3RD

 The Courage California Voter Guide compiles the information that allows you to make informed decisions about the races on your ballot, based on your values.
 Vote in every race on your ballot!
 It's our right and our responsibility.
 Please share this guide with your friends and family.

 Vote YES on Prop 15 to provide between $6.4 billion to $11.5 billion in additional funding to local schools and governments.